Adamskoullos/openlayers-guide/course_notes/key_concepts.md

   ],
 });

-// Inside the map object add the `control` property and extend by adding further controls
+// Inside the map object add the `control` property and extend by adding further controls within an array
 controls: ol.control.defaults().extend([overViewMapControl]);
 ```